graygoos/ExpenseLogPrivacyPolicy/index.md

 ## Contact Us

-If you have any questions or concerns about this privacy policy, feel free to contact us at [Your Contact Information].
+If you have any questions or concerns about this privacy policy, feel free to contact us at femialiu713@gmail.com.

 ---